SrijDude3416/student/_posts/2023-11-03-CSP_Review.md

 - I think this was due to how long the test was
 - Something I can do to fix this for the future will be to slow down a bit in the beginning since I went rather fast in the beginning and got a bit tired

+### - Problem 40:
+- I thought the problem was talking about only the data given.
+- I didn't realize that the data provided was only an example from two of the students

+### - Problem 41:
+- I did not account for the case in which the final exam was lower than the midterm

+### - Problem 43:
+- Is a time complexity of n^2 reasonable, I don't think so.

+### - Problem 46:
+- The reason that it's not possible to determine, given any program and program input, whether or not the program will go into an infinite loop for that input is because there are infinitely many edge-cases to account for
+- This is simply unreasonable

-Towards the end of the test I began losing focus and because of that, I got almost 4 questions wrong in a row for misreading and misunderstanding questions.
+Towards the end of the test I began losing focus and because of that, I got <b>4</b> questions wrong in a row for misreading and misunderstanding questions.

 The main takeaway for me from this test is to pace myself during future tests